Tim White (referee)

 Timothy Rhys White (March 25, 1954 – June 19, 2022) was an American professional wrestling referee.
-He worked with the World Wrestling Entertainment as a producer on the SmackDown! brand.
+He worked with World Wrestling Entertainment as a producer on the SmackDown! brand.
 During the 1980s and 1990s, White worked as André the Giant's assistant in addition to his referee duties.

 Professional wrestling career

 Referee

 White started as a part-time referee in 1985 while working as André the Giant's agent.
 In 1993 shortly after Andre's death, White became a full-time referee appearing more frequently on pay-per-views and WWF television tapings.
+Bret Hart has reported that by 1995, White was providing similar services for Shawn Michaels as he had for André.

 On June 28, 1998, White was the referee for the legendary Hell in a Cell match between Mankind and The Undertaker at King of the Ring.
 After Mankind fell through the top of the cell and landed hard in the ring, White, fearful that Mick Foley was seriously injured and needed immediate medical attention, came close to declaring the match over at that point, but Foley begged him not to.
 The match continued and is now remembered as one of the most legendary matches in wrestling history.

 In 2002, White suffered a shoulder injury during a Hell in a Cell match between Triple H and Chris Jericho at Judgment Day.
 At WrestleMania XX in 2004, White returned to referee the match between Chris Jericho and Christian; he re-injured his shoulder during the final three count of the match, forcing him to end his referee career.